 Initial status.
-Households' resources endowments resulting from the random card draw are shown in Table 2.
-The game board represented a mixed forest surrounding the village residential area, located at its center.
-The initial land cover resulted from a random combination of good quality forest, poor quality forest, shrub, and residential land, which then was modified by players' choices for the location of their paddy fields near the residential areas.
+Households' resources endowments resulting from the random card draw are displayed in Table 2.
+The game board represented a village residential area, located at its center, and surrounded by an initial land cover resulting from a random combination of good-quality forest, poor-quality forest, shrub.
+Players first chose the location of their paddy fields near the residential areas.

-Player No. of Household Members No. of Labor Force Units Ratio Labor Force/Household Members Paddy Field Area (1000 m2) No. of Buffaloes
+Player Number of household members Number of labor force units Ratio labor force / household members Paddy field area (1000m2) Number of buffaloes

-A 5 2 0, 40 2 1
+A 5 2 0.40 2 1

-В 4 2 0, 50 3 3
+В 4 2 0.50 3 3

-С 4 2 .
-0, 50 1 3
+С 4 2 0.50 1 3

-D 5 2 0, 40 3 0
+D 5 2 0.40 3 0

-Ε 3.
-2 0, 67 2 3
+Ε 3 2 0.67 2 3

-F · 5 4 0, 80 2 0
+F 5 4 0.80 2 0

-G 4 2 0, 50 2 · 0
+G 4 2 0.50 2 0

 Table 2.
-Situation of the players at the beginning of the role-play.
+Situation of the players at the beginning of the role-play

 First round.
 Different players realized that they were constrained from growing two-cycle rice on their paddy fields by their shortage of family labor force (B and D) and/or buffalo (A, D, F and G).
 Labor force shortage was the main reason given by players to justify why they practiced one-cycle rice on their lowland plots.
 Interactions among players started even during the first round, when some players decided to borrow or to rent buffaloes from others.
 Player C wanted to sell one of his buffaloes to buy a paddy field.
-But none of the players had enough money to purchase a buffalo at this stage of the role play.
+But none of the players had enough money to purchase a buffalo at this stage of the role-play.
 Players who could not cover their food needs from the lowland cultivation and had enough family labor force (A, C, and F) opened new fields in the upland.
-When choosing which upland areas to open, they selected mainly poor forest areas: 9 plots (of 1,000 m each), against 2 plots in rich forest and 2 plots in shrubs.
-Players D and G, who unlike the previous three players did not have enough labor force to open upland fields, had to borrow rice from player E and from the bank (role play facilitator) at the end of the first round to cover their food needs.
+When choosing which upland areas to open, they selected mainly poor forest areas: 9 plots (of 1.000 m2 each), against 2 plots in rich forest and 2 plots in shrubs.
+Players D and G, who unlike the previous three players did not have enough labor force to open upland fields, had to borrow rice from player E and from the "bank" (role-play facilitator) at the end of the first round to cover their food needs.
 Livestock management was quite homogeneous among players.
 During the summer, buffaloes were grazing close to the village under surveillance of a child.
 During the winter, they were roaming freely in the forest.
 An adult would look for them once every week to ten days to check their status and to prevent them from roaming too far from the village.